 Tony timeline note: According to Split Decision in season 1, Kate guesses Tony's age as 32, which puts his birth year at 1972 based on the air date.
 Hiatus aired two years later, so in this he's 34.
 He graduated college at 22, then spent the next two years recovering from the leg break so he officially joined the force at 24, making him a cop/agent for a combined 10 years.

-After showing away the blood, he changed into a sweater and jeans, as well as his glasses.
+After showering away the blood, he changed into a sweater and jeans, as well as his glasses.
 His eyes were tired enough without the added irritation of his contacts.
 He also decided to take a fifteen minute break and run out for some espresso.
 He was off his schedule and dealing with a time difference and jet lag too.
 Fortunately he didn't have to go far.
 Just a few blocks from the Yard was a little Italian bistro run by Sofia Cavallo, his first "girlfriend" after the move to DC.
 He'd met her about two months after his move.
-They'd had a tough case and after everything that happened with Wendy and Danny and the case, he was in need of some comfort.
+They'd had a tough case and after everything that happened recently with Baltimore, Danny, and the case, he was in need of some comfort.
 So when he came across the bistro on his walk home, he decided to stop in.
 Sofia, who both owned the place and worked there, took one look at him and instantly adopted him as her grandson.
-Coincidentally, she also owned and lived in the same building he'd bought his condo.
+Coincidentally, she also owned and lived in the same building he'd bought his condo a few months later.
 In fact, many of his "girlfriends" lived in the same building.
 Of course he never told anyone most of them were old enough to be either his mother or grandmother.
-He loved them all and took good care of them.
+He loved them all though and took good care of them.

 A loud squeal broke him from his thoughts and a moment later he was nearly tackled by the little old lady jumping into his arms.
 "Grazie Dio, grazie Dio," she mumbled over and over while kissing his face all over.
 It took Tony literally two minutes to get her to relax enough that he could put her down.
 She immediately grabbed his hands though.
 "Mio Tonio, I'm so happy to see you.
 When did you get back?
 Why didn't you tell me you were coming?"